RatJuggler/developer-portfolio/README.md

 - static-build - should be run at least once after `npm install` to make the 3rd party vendor dependency files available.
 - static-start - runs [browser-sync](https://browsersync.io/) so you can see changes to static files as they are made.
-- template-start - runs the template Node application in development.
+- template-start - runs the Node template application in development.

+The Spring application can be run with: `./mvnw spring-boot:run`

 ### Test Images

-Two Docker file are available to create individual images for testing:
+Three Docker file are available to create individual images for testing:

 - docker / nginx - The public static files served using an instance of my [Nginx golden image](https://github.com/RatJuggler/my-production-docker-build).